teociaps/SwaggerUI.Themes/README.md

 > Please note that using the `InjectStylesheet()` method in the Swagger UI configuration will override the provided style.

 ## Contributing
-If you have any suggestions, bug reports, or contributions, feel free to open an issue or submit a pull request.
+If you have any suggestions, bug reports, or contributions, feel free to open an [issue](https://github.com/teociaps/SwaggerUI.Themes/issues) or submit a [pull request](https://github.com/teociaps/SwaggerUI.Themes/pulls)